IshanDutta11/ENAE450_lab/PLANNING.md

 There is a chance that this behavior tree style model will be flagged as hardcoding.
 One idea (which Ishan I think thought of somehting similar for lab 3) is at any point, reduce directions into 3 choices, forwards, left, or right, .
 At any moment pick the direction that is farthest away.
 Turn towards that direction and go forward, keep repeating while going forward, not while turning.
 We would need a protection to prevent the robot from turning, getting a new backwards and the old backwards suddently becomes the furthest away.
 This algorithm works because of how the mazes are built, it is typically a terrible idea.
 CMSC451 would call this a "greedy algorithm," in that it solves the problem by selecting a characteristic and maximizes it.
 In maze 3, there are actually 3 points where the wrong direction is nearly equal to the current direction, so there would need to be a check that the direction is a certain threshold greater just in case.

-# Final Project Soha & Ishan
+# Final Project Soha & Ishaan
 Wall following, non optimal.
-We need shortest path and raw awall follow misses that.
+We need shortest path and raw wall follow misses that.

-# Final Project Soha & Ishan & Sai
+# Final Project Soha & Ishaan & Sai
 Wall following but with all 4 directions (robot_cardinal).
 Operate with states.
 At each state trigger a turn.
 The trigger condition is being debated, should we use all 4 directions or just one for wall follow.
 All 4 is more fundemental to do, and we can abstract with Sai's lidar package idea.
 Simplifying to 4 directions opens us up to variations in lidar.
 We shouldn't seek odom off the top because it overcomplicateds, and obviously lidar for imu data is inherantly and overcomplication.
+No more timers.
+Timers are hardcoding essentially.

 # Lab 3
 Sai: The easiest idea is to act in "states" so to say.
 Easiest implementation would use a match statement.
 State 1 would go forward and read the front facing values until we are 5cm from the wall.
 Then trigger State 2.
 State 2 will turn 90 degrees left in place, then trigger state 3.
 State 3 will repeat State 1.
 State 4 will turn 90 degrees right in place.
 State 5 reaches the end.
 This is not hardcoding.
 We know the map already.